My contract

 The University has set out its policy on the use of contracts

-The People and Culture team are responsible for ensuring that appropriate challenge of managers’ use of various contract types is robust and that over-casualisation of our workforce is not taking place.
+The People and Culture team are responsible for ensuring that appropriate challenge of line managers’ use of various contract types is robust and that over-casualisation of our workforce is not taking place.

 Unfortunately, some fixed term contracts do persist for an extended period (over 4 years) either in original length or by a succession of fixed-term of other contract types.
 This process allows an individual to ask for their contract to be reviewed and to either be transferred to a permanent contract if that is appropriate or be given an explanation of why their employment at the University of Essex needs to remain on a fixed-term basis.